forestgrape/coronavirus/3_medical/covid19.md

 * More detailed reads are [Management of post-acute covid-19 in primary care](#greenhalgh-aug2020) by Greenhalgh et al and [The Stanford Hall consensus statement for post-COVID-19 rehabilitation](#barker-davies) by Barker-Davies et al

-### How to Recover
-[in work]
-How to optimally recover is addressed in papers listed in [Literature Recovery](#literature-recovery).

 ### Long Lasting Effects
 Sometime long lasting symptoms such as fatigue and decreased physical fitness can occur, called long Covid/long-haulers.
 Tissues damage which needs some time to repair can be a cause ([Marshall](#marshall)).
 Another cause for long covid can be that immune system overshoots.
-To prevent the latter moderate [movement](#movement) can help.
+To prevent the latter careful and at most moderate [movement](#movement) in the diseased phased and with carefully increased intensities after the disease in the recovery phase.

 ## Fatality Rate